BRdhanani/gutenberg-recent-posts/README.md

   OR

+  1. Navigate to the Plugins > Add new in your WordPress dashboard.

+  2. Open terminal and Clone this repo in wp-content/plugins directory by running following command git clone https://github.com/BRdhanani/gutenberg-recent-posts.git.

+  OR

   1. Go to your plugin directory.

-  2. Open terminal and Clone this repo in wp-content/plugins directory by running following command git clone https://github.com/BRdhanani/gutenberg-recent-posts.git.
+  2. search for recent posts block.

   3. Navigate to the Plugins screen in your WordPress dashboard.